 What to Wear to the Seoul Lantern Festival?

-The Lantern Festival is a winter festival that takes place completely outdoors after dark, so it’s best to prepare with appropriate cold weather gear.
+The Seoul Lantern Festival is a winter festival that takes place completely outdoors after dark, so it’s best to prepare with appropriate cold weather gear.
 There’s nothing worse than being too cold when you’re trying to enjoy an event!

 I recommend a winter jacket, gloves or mittens, and something to cover your ears.
 Hot packs in your pockets can work wonders at keeping you toasty, and can be picked up at any Daiso or convenience store.